openshift/hive/docs/cmm.md

 Central Machine Management (CMM) is a machine management pattern where machines are managed centrally from Hive via the [Cluster API](https://github.com/kubernetes-sigs/cluster-api) as opposed to from the managed cluster via the [Machine API](https://github.com/openshift/cluster-api).
 CMM can be enabled when there is reduced trust in managed clusters.

+## Thirdparty Vendor

+Cluster API go modules are stored within the toplevel `thirdparty/` directory in the hive repository.
+OpenShift makes use of a go module replace that makes it impossible for the Machine API and the Cluster API to live in the same vendor directory.
+The `thirdparty` directory is intended to be short lived and used for a CMM proof of concept.

 ## Alpha Feature Gate

 The `AlphaMachineManagement` feature gate must be enabled in `hiveconfig` before the API will allow `cd.spec.machineManagement.central = {}` to be set for a `ClusterDeployment`.